bcgit/bc-java/test/est/example/README.md

-The Bouncycastle EST client makes no assumptions about trust anchors, it assumes that the caller either can supply trust anchors or it cannot, if you don't supply trust anchors the only interaction you may perform is to request CA certificates from the EST server using the Bootstrapping procedure defined in RFC 7030.
+The Bouncycastle EST client makes no assumptions about trust anchors, it assumes that the caller either can supply trust anchors or it cannot, if you don't supply trust anchors the only interaction you may perform is to request CA certificates from an EST server using the Bootstrapping procedure defined in RFC 7030.

 #### Bootstrapping
-If bootstrapping is used the user will be asked to manually validate the certificates, you will be presented with the peer certificates from the TLS connection first, then you will be presented with the CA certificate second.
+If bootstrapping is used, the user will be asked to manually validate the certificates, you will be presented with the peer certificates from the TLS connection first, then you will be presented with the CA certificate second.
-You will need to confirm type 'y [enter]' each certificate:
+You will need to confirm by typing 'y [enter]' for each certificate:

 ```
 #